Quark-versus-gluon tagging in CMS Open Data with CWoLa and TopicFlow: Training procedure and network architecture

 To conduct our comparison between the CWoLa and fully-supervised paradigms we consider a number of classifiers, which we define according their training datasets as outlined in Table~\ref{tab:dataset-definition}.
 To enable a comparison independent of dataset size, we partition the Data CWoLa dataset into 90\%/10\% training/testing splits and then match the training splits for the MC datasets to this size.
 As a result, we have more statistics in the MC testing splits.
 To account for the class imbalance (all datasets contain more gluon-like jets than quark-like\footnote{For the mixed datasets, this is reflected directly in Table~\ref{tab:dataset-sizes}.
 For the pure dataset the imbalance comes from the fact that the QCD MC is gluon-enriched.}), we train models with class weights.
 In practice, we found no difference in performance compared to truncating the majority class to match the minority class.

-As a representation for the jets, we make use of Energy Flow Polynomials (EFPs)~\cite{Komiske:2017aww}.
+As a representation for the jets, we make use of Energy Flow Polynomials (EFPs)~\cite{Komiske:2017aww}, defined in Appendix~\ref{app:substructure-definitions}.
 EFPs form an over-complete basis for infrared and collinear safe (IRC) jet observables and are thus suited for use with real data, since physical detectors have finite energy/angle resolution.
 It was also observed in~\cite{Bright-Thonney:2018mxq} that IRC-safe observables exhibit smaller sample dependence.

-An EFP can be identified with a multigraph where each node gives an energy-weighted sum over particles, and each edge denotes an opening angle between two particles.
-The polynomial corresponding to a particular graph $G$ with $N$ nodes is
+We consider connected EFPs with $\beta=\frac{1}{2}$ and number of edges~$d\in[1,3\,]$.